 Religion and spirituality are similar but not identical concepts.
 Religion is often viewed as more institutionally based, more structured, and more traditional and may be associated with organized, well-established beliefs.
 Spirituality refers to the intangible and immaterial and thus may be considered a more general term, not associated with a particular group or organization.
 It can refer to feelings, thoughts, experiences, and behaviors related to the soul or to a search for the sacred (eg, a Divine Being, Ultimate Reality, Ultimate Truth).

 Traditional religion involves accountability and responsibility; spirituality has fewer requirements.
 People may reject traditional religion but consider themselves spiritual.
 In the US, > 90% of elderly people consider themselves religious and spiritual; about 5% consider themselves spiritual but not religious.
+Others are atheists and do not seek meaning through religion or a spiritual life.
 Most research assesses religion, not spirituality, using measures such as attendance at religious services, frequency of private religious practices, use of religious coping mechanisms (eg, praying, trusting in God, turning problems over to God, receiving support from the clergy), and intrinsic religiosity (internalized religious commitment).

 For most of the elderly in the US, religion has a major role in their life:

 The elderly's level of religious participation is greater than that in any other age group.
 For the elderly, the religious community is the largest source of social support outside of the family, and involvement in religious organizations is the most common type of voluntary social activity—more common than all other forms of voluntary social activity combined.